Stories Untold (video game): The Last Session

-Production
+Development and release

 Stories Untold was originally started as the single first episode The House Abandon in 2016, as an entry to Ludum Dare 36; writer-director and artist Jon McKellan drew on his experience creating Alien: Isolation when creating the game's aesthetic.
 The game's poster and logo was created by Stranger Things artist Kyle Lambert.

 A version for the Nintendo Switch was released on 16 January 2020 in the west and on 23 January 2020 in Japan.
 The versions for PlayStation 4 and Xbox One were released on 27 October 2020.

 Reception

 The game received generally positive reviews, holding a score of 81 on review aggregator Metacritic.
 Eurogamer ranked the game 48th on their list of the "Top 50 Games of 2017".